CONCORD RIVER GREENWAY:

 Concord River Greenway; Northern End:

-Starting from E Merrimack Street [Northern End]; The paved Concord River Greenway travels South along the east side of the Concord River.
+Starting from E Merrimack Street [Northern End]; The paved Concord River Greenway travels South, along the East Side of the Concord River.
 Check out the detailed iron fencing and gates.
 Picnic tables located here.
 Informational signboards located along the trail.
-The trail currently only travels 0.2 miles before ending at Chestnut St. Currently, as of 2023 a gap remains between the Northern & Southern sections.
-Phase 3B has been designed and will include a bridge.
-See; Map Below.

 Concord River Greenway; Southern End:

-Here are the proposed options for connecting the Concord River Greenway to the Bruce Freeman Rail Trail.
+Here are the proposed options for connecting the Concord River Greenway West, to the Bruce Freeman Rail Trail.

 HH